The second document continues the first one, further discussing concepts in JavaScript programming

 Don't store values in variables :)

 By now, all you know about is to print, input and store values.
 But sometimes you need to have a decision in your program.
 You need to use logic, to specify certain instructions.
 Remember logic gates?
-Well, if statements are a logical application of it in programming.
+Well, if

 They're an fundamental concept, and exist in every programming language in some sort of way (not HTML, HTML is just a joke).
 They are abundently used in programming, and are really simple and helpful.
 In JavaScript, they are represented like this: